djratlif/LiamClickerV2/README.md

 ## How to Play

-- Click the main button to earn points
+- Click the main button to earn Mullet Bucks
-- Use your points to purchase upgrades from the shop
+- Use your Mullet Bucks to purchase upgrades from the shop
-- Upgrades will increase your clicking power or generate points automatically
+- Upgrades will increase your clicking power or generate Mullet Bucks automatically
-- Try to earn as many points as possible!
+- Try to earn as many Mullet Bucks as possible!

 ## Project Structure